ovgu-ailab/blog/_posts/2025-09-09-probabilistic-regression.md

 This formulation is equivalent to the one with adding a 0-centered $\epsilon$.
 Now we can see that this kind of linear regression is a probabilistic model!

+You might say that this seems problematic, as we don't want to make random predictions about our data.
+But we don't have to!
+In practice, we usually just predict the mean, i.e. $wx + b$.
+You can actually justify this mathematically, as well.
+Namely, we want to make the _best_ prediction given our model, and it turns out that the mean is in fact the best prediction under certain assumptions about what "best" means.
+For example, we might want our prediction to minimize the expected squared error between itself and the true (random) value.

 ### Finding the Best Model
 Crucially, the formulation as a probabilistic model gives us a principled way to approach finding the best parameters.
 Since we went through these steps for the coin flip example in the las post, we will not repeat them here.